 type - The unique string identifying the type of this document.

-id – The identifier of the document.
-This value must be unique in the context of the NSA and type values.
+id – The identifier of the document being added.
+This value must be unique in the context of the NSA identifier and document type values.

 version - The version of the document, or more specifically, the date this version of the document was created.